SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

 = Objectives

 - To develop a user-friendly mobile application that provides easy access to contact information of PSTU departments and personnel.
-- To ensure the application is accessible on Web, Android and iOS platforms.
+- To ensure the application is accessible on Web, Android and iOS (optional) platforms.
-- To provide administrative features for updating and managing contact information.
+- To provide *administrative features* for updating and managing contact information.
+- To implement role based authentication and authorization for different user types (Admin, Editor, User).
+- Add *profile page* for each contact with detailed information.
 - Implement different pages for different club and societies of PSTU.
-- Implement a notice board for important announcements and updates.
+- Implement a *universal searching feature* to quickly find contacts.
-- Implement a feedback system for users to report issues or suggest improvements.
+- Implement a feedback system for users to report issues or suggest improvements through GitHub.
-- Implement blood donor finder feature for emergency situations.
-- Implement a lost and found section for reporting and locating lost items.
-- Implement a campus map for easy navigation around the university.
+- Implement a campus map's link for easy navigation around the university.
-- Implement an event calendar for upcoming university events and activities.
 - Ensure data security and privacy for all users of the application.

 = Problem Statement